MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 * [Adaptive Cards Node](/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=javascript#send-an-adaptive-card&preserve-view=true)
 * [Adaptive Card C#](/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=csharp#send-an-adaptive-card&preserve-view=true)

-To know more about Adaptive cards, see [Adaptive Cards](/adaptive-cards/).
+To know more about Adaptive Cards, see [Adaptive Cards](/adaptive-cards/).

 You can now work with a hero card, which is a multipurpose card used to visually highlight a potential user selection.